Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/_modular-imgui.md

 ## Introduction

 ImGUI is one of the most popular graphical user interface libraries available for content creation, debugging, and visualization tools.
-As this library can be used for many applications, it often becomes highly entangled and messy to work with.
+Since this library can be used for many applications, it often becomes highly entangled and messy to work with.

 As a game developer, I was tasked with implementing the main framework and a large amount of ImGUI content for a game called [Arc Apellago](https://store.steampowered.com/app/1454430/Arc_Apellago/).
 It was overall a simple game, but it also contained a surprising amount of ImGUI content.